rpaschoal/ng-chat/CONTRIBUTING.md

 # Contributing

 When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owner of this repository before making a change.

-Always branch from "development" and send pull requests to it.

 ## Coding Guidelines